lovelytingy/lovelytingy.github.io/README.md

 -->

 - 🔭 I’m currently working on ...  lovelytingy.github.io
-- 🌱 I’m currently learning ...  django & flutter.
+- 🌱 I’m currently learning ...  django & react-native.
 - 📫 How to reach me: ...  search "lovelytingy" on google you will find a way to contact.
 - ⚡ Fun fact: ...
 "Microsoft gives you windows,
                    Linux gives you the whole house."